Police: Lawyer Murdaugh arranged own death but shot grazed

 Smith drove off after the shooting and disposed of the gun, authorities said.

-State agents said Murdaugh admitted trying to arrange his own death on Monday.
-Murdaugh’s lawyer Jim Griffin didn’t respond to a text message late Tuesday night.
+Smith sold Murdaugh drugs, and the lawyer found his former client Saturday and “30 minutes later this guy is shooting him in the head.
+Didn’t try to persuade him not to do it,” Harpootlian said.

-Murdaugh said last week through a family spokesman that he pulled over after his Mercedes SUV’s low tire pressure light came on.
-A man passing by in a pickup truck asked if he was having car trouble and then shot at him.
+Murdaugh said last week through a family spokesperson that he pulled over after his Mercedes SUV’s low tire pressure light came on.
+A man passing by in a pickup truck asked if he was having car trouble and then shot at him, Murdaugh claimed.

 Agents said Smith, 61, confessed Tuesday and was charged with assisted suicide, assault and battery of a high aggravated nature, pointing and presenting a firearm, insurance fraud, conspiracy to commit insurance fraud, distribution of methamphetamine and possession of marijuana.